raineorshine/npm-check-updates/README.md

 # upgrade packages that do not start with "gulp-".
 $ ncu '/^(?!gulp-).*$/' # mac/linux
 $ ncu "/^(?!gulp-).*$/" # windows

+# enable detailed output with links to each repository
+$ ncu --output repositoryLink
 ```

 ## Options